 Admission to the Ph.D. program requires either an M.A. in art history, visual culture or curatorial studies or an M.F.A. or M.V.A. with an average of at least 80% (A-).
-Students with equivalent qualifications in relevant visual fields such as film or media studies will also be considered if they can demonstrate significant professional experience and accomplishments in the field.
+Students with equivalent qualifications in relevant visual fields such as film or media studies may also be considered.
 Students must submit a completed application form, a statement of their research interests, and samples of their work.
 In the case of art history students this will likely be a sample term paper, thesis chapter or publication.
 In the case of studio students this would consist of photographic, video or digital documentation of their studio practice as well as a writing sample.
 Applicants do not have to secure a supervisor in advance of submitting an application, but they should include sufficient information about research plans to enable the program to identify possible supervisors.
 All applicants must also arrange for the submission of two letters of reference.

 • One academic transcript from all post- secondary institutions attended.

 Past or current students of The University of Western do not need to provide transcripts for their academic history at Western.
 This information will be obtained internally.

 Applicants are required to enter the names and contact information (including e-mail address) of their referees into the online application.
 Once the application is processed, the referee will receive a request via e-mail to complete an electronic recommendation form on the applicant's behalf.
 A link to the form will be included in the e-mail.
 The referee will receive a reminder in two weeks if the recommendation is not received.
 The applicant will receive an e-mail when Western receives the referee's letter of recommendation.

 • A well considered statement of intent regarding the applicant's work in art history and visual culture, or visual arts.
 The statement of intent should outline your background preparation for the PhD and indicate how you view the direction of your work.
 Also consider how Western's program could facilitate your goals.

 • English Proficiency Test